Special Needs Adoption

 Home ownership is not a requirement for adoption.
 The home should have enough space and household equipment to promote a safe, comfortable environment, and meet foster home licensing requirements.

 In order to adopt in Wisconsin, you must be legally married, never married, widowed, or divorced.
-Married couples must have been married for one year prior to applying to adopt.
 Only one person of an unmarried couple may adopt a child.
 In other words, two single people (living together) may not adopt the same child.
 Finally, people who are separated from, but not divorced from, a spouse are not eligible to adopt.
 These requirements benefit an adopted child by providing clarity about who will be adoptive parent(s) and promoting family stability.

 No one may be refused an adoption application or approval based on race, religion or sexual orientation.